kevencript/uk-challange/README.md

  {
   "development": {
     "username": "USERNAME used at Docker-compose",
-    "password": "SENHA used at Docker-compose",
+    "password": "PASSWORD used at Docker-compose",
     "database": "DATABASE used at Docker-compose",
   }